intel/QAT_Engine/docs/config_options.md

 ### qat_hw options:
 ```
 --with-qat_hw_dir=/path/to/qat_driver
     Specify the path to the source code directory of the Intel(R) QAT Driver.
-This path
-    is needed for compilation in order to locate the Intel(R) QAT header files.
+    This path is needed for compilation in order to locate the Intel(R) QAT
-    For example if using Intel(R) QAT Driver HW version 1.7 package that was
+    header files.
+For example if using Intel(R) QAT Driver package that was
     unpacked to `/QAT` you would use the following setting:
-         --with-qat_dir=/QAT
+         --with-qat_hw_dir=/QAT

     This option is not required when building against the in-tree driver
     installed via qatlib RPM.